seleniumbase/SeleniumBase/help_docs/uc_mode.md

 The 2nd <code translate="no">print()</code> should output <code translate="no">Virtual Manager</code>, which means that the automation successfully passed the Turnstile.

+(Note: <span translate="no">UC Mode</span> is detectable in Headless Mode, so don't combine those options.
+Instead, use <code translate="no">xvfb=True</code> / `--xvfb`on Linux for the special virtual display, which is enabled by default when not changing headed/headless settings.)

 --------

 👤 In <b translate="no">UC Mode</b>, <code translate="no">driver.get(url)</code> has been modified from its original version: If anti-bot services are detected from a <code translate="no">requests.get(url)</code> call that's made before navigating to the website, then <code translate="no">driver.uc_open_with_reconnect(url)</code> will be used instead.
 To open a URL normally in <b translate="no">UC Mode</b>, use <code translate="no">driver.default_get(url)</code>.